Extracting a Schema Subset for Dynamic Schemas

 1. Make DYNAMICSUBSET Accessible For FME

-Before we can use the new custom format DYNAMICSUBSET in FME, we need to close all open instances of FME, including FME Data Inspector.
+Before we can use the new custom format DYNAMICSUBSET in FME, we need to close all open FME instances, including FME Data Inspector.

 2. Use DYNAMICSUBSET

 Open FME Workbench, and start a new workspace.
-Click on the Add Reader button, then for Format use the Description that was input when creating the custom format, for this example, it is Dynamic Subset Schema.
+Click the Add Reader button, then, for Format, use the Description entered when creating the custom format; for this example, it is Dynamic Subset Schema.
 Then browse to a dataset.

 NewSchemaReader.png